clsty/dots-hyprarch/README.md

 In conclusion, it's nearly not possible to write a proper uninstallation script.
 You'd better make reverted changes manually as you need.

+> Wait, it might still be partly possible by creating a PKGBUILD and make the dotfiles as a package for pacman...
+Maybe implement this some other day.